FREQUENTLY ASKED QUESTIONS

-It's hard to judge the cost of a tiny home without having a personal chat simply because there are so many options and the price fluctuates depending on what's included.
-Our homes and shells can range in cost from $25,000-$90,000+.
+It's difficult to accurately estimate the cost of a tiny home without a personal consultation, simply because there are so many options and costs range significantly depending on size, off-grid equipment, finishing materials, appliance inclusions and level of completion.
+Our homes and shells range in cost from $25,000-$150,000+.
+Interested in learning more?
 Fill out our questionnaire to start the process of getting a custom quote.

 Why not buy an RV?

 RVs are built with a primary focus on weight, whereas our tiny homes are focused on quality.
 Our homes are built to last as long as a traditional home, unlike RVs, which have very short lifespans.
 Anyone who has owned or stayed in an RV for any length of time can attest to the almost immediate deterioration.
 Rewild Homes are built to last, and they can be lived in year round without the wear and tear that occurs in an RV.
 No need for tarps in the off-season!

 Absolutely!
 There are several ways to insure a tiny home depending on whether or not it is on wheels, if it is a seasonal or permanent dwelling and how it is certified.
 You'll have to check with your regional insurance agency, but most agencies offer full coverage for tiny homes, including contents insurance to cover your belongings and coverage for permanent additional structures such as decks or sheds.
 Please keep in mind that all of our homes come standard with CSA certified electrical installations, and that we also offer a range of different certifications for different situations.
 If your agency has specific requirements in order to qualify for insurance, simply let us know.
 It is very likely that we can build to fit their requirements—one of the many perks of working with a custom builder!